zahiar/terraform-provider-bitbucket/docs/data-sources/bitbucket_repository.md

 * `project_key` - The key of the project this repository belongs to.
 * `description` - The description of the repository.
 * `is_private` - A boolean to state if the repository is private or not.
+* `has_wiki` - A boolean to state if the repository wiki is enabled not.
 * `fork_policy` - The name of the fork policy set on the repository.
 * `enable_pipelines` - A boolean to state if pipelines have been enabled for this repository.